mitrabodh/chatbotflow/README.md

     8. If there are more than one nodes on the canvas and more than one nodes have an empty target handle, an error message will pop up after clicking on the 'Save Changes' button.

 ## About the test:
-    I did not add test files to the code because the majority of the app is built with a third party library and therefore it might not be feasible to test many of its functionalities as they are handled internally by the third party library itself.
+    I did not add test files to the codebase because the majority of the app is built with a third party library and therefore it might not be feasible to test many of its functionalities as they are handled internally by the third party library itself.